bobmonsour/bobmonsour.com/src/posts/one-amazing-sunset.md

   caption: My wife, Sandra and our dog Soda
 ---

 We've been spending the last few days in Carmel CA, a truly beautiful place.
 The beach is our favorite place.
 Our dog, Soda, can run off leash and play around with all the other dogs and we can get a nice refreshing walk into our day.
-On this day, the waves were particularly large and the sunset was amazing.
+Yesterday, the sunset was amazing.
 I took a few photos and wanted to share them with you.

 {% image imageDir + "sunset1.jpg", "The sun setting over the Pacific Ocean", "100vw" %}
 {% image imageDir + "sunset2.jpg", "The sun setting over the Pacific Ocean", "100vw" %}